 - Stocks have more concentration of flavor and should be diluted

-Note: In an effort to be vegan-friendly, this guide to make homemade vegetable broth strays from traditional versions but retains the same taste and texture you look for in a homemade vegetable broth!
+Note: In an effort to be vegan-friendly, this guide to making homemade vegetable broth strays from traditional versions but retains the same taste and texture you look for in a homemade vegetable broth!

 The Best Vegetables for Homemade Vegetable Broth

-When making vegetable broth, you’ll want to include vegetables that are fairly neutral yet slightly savory in flavor.
-In general, onions, carrots, celery, and mushrooms are the most common vegetables included in basic broth recipes.
+When making vegetable broth, you’ll want to include veggie scraps that are fairly neutral yet slightly savory in flavor.
+In general, large onions, medium carrots, stalks, celery, and mushrooms are the most common vegetables included in basic broth recipes.

 For this vegetable broth, I also tried to include vegetables higher in protein to help boost the nutritional benefits even more!
 For a super flavorful homemade broth, I included: